Generic Name and Formulations:

 Urgent need to raise serum sodium acutely.
 Inability of patient to sense or appropriately respond to thirst.
 Hypovolemic hyponatremia.
 Concomitant strong CYP3A inhibitors (eg, clarithromycin, ketoconazole, itraconazole, ritonavir, indinavir, nelfinavir, saquinavir, nefazodone, telithromycin).
 Anuric patients.

 Risk of osmotic demyelination syndrome; discontinue or interrupt therapy if too rapid a rise in serum sodium occurs (eg, >12mEq/L/24hrs).
 Severe malnutrition, alcoholism, or advanced liver disease: slower rates of correction advisable.
+Patients with SIADH or low baseline serum sodium concentrations.
 Avoid in patients with underlying liver disease, including cirrhosis; discontinue if symptoms of liver injury develop.
 Severe renal impairment (CrCl<10mL/min): not recommended.
 Monitor frequently for changes in serum sodium, volume and neurologic status during initiation and titration.
 Monitor serum potassium in patients with K+ >5mEq/L or on drugs known to increase potassium.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 See Contraindications.
 Potentiated by CYP3A inhibitors, grapefruit juice; avoid moderate CYP3A inhibitors (eg, erythromycin, fluconazole, aprepitant, diltiazem, verapamil).
 Antagonized by CYP3A inducers (eg, rifampin, rifabutin, rifapentin, barbiturates, phenytoin, carbamazepine, St. John's wort); avoid; if given, may need to increase tolvaptan dose.
 Concomitant P-gp inhibitors (eg, cyclosporine); consider reducing tolvaptan dose.
 May potentiate digoxin.
 Concomitant hypertonic saline or V2 agonist (desmopressin): not recommended.
 Concomitant diuretics increases the risk of too rapid correction of sodium; monitor serum sodium closely.